-http://malingunilla.blogspot.com/2012/10/day-190-
+http://malingunilla.blogspot.com/2012/10/day-190- how-mirror-controls-my-life.html |

-According to the DSM-IV-TR, individuals with anorexia "weigh less than 85% of normal body weight, have an intense fear of weight gain, and young women miss at least three consecutive menstrual cycles" (Van Wormer & Davis, 2008).
-Many of the physical signs and symptoms are attributable to starvation including: cold intolerance, lethargy, constipation, and the appearance of fine body hair (2008).
+weight gain, and young women miss at least three consecutive menstrual cycles" (Van Wormer & Davis, 2008).
+Many of the physical signs and

 Addiction Criteria: